-Plus, snickerdoodles are a sweet and tangy cookie (see next paragraph for explanation), so all granulated sugar will give you the straight up sweetness you need for these cookies.
+Plus, snickerdoodles are a sweet and tangy cookie (see next section for explanation), so all granulated sugar will give you the straight up sweetness you need for this snickerdoodles recipe.

-Its role in snickerdoodles is to do that same thing: prevent these cookies from tasting like a strictly butter/sugar combination (aka a sugar cookie).
-Ya follow? [[P.S. here is an article from TheKitchn all about cream of tartar’s role in baking, if you’re interested]]
+Its role in classic snickerdoodles is to do that same thing: prevent these cookies from tasting like a strictly butter/sugar combination (aka a sugar cookie <–try those).

 Once your cookie dough is together, you’ll need to chill it for at least an hour.
 If you don’t, you’re definitely going to have one big spready cookie mess.

 After the big chill, each cookie dough ball gets rolled in a nice little bath of cinnamon-sugar.
 This is totally a bath I wish I could take every morning.